emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

 > **Everything you wanted to know about access keys but were afraid to ask!**
 >
 > - Onboard users without them having to set up a wallet!
-> - Explore unique UX onboarding pattern with Axion's [access keys](/docs/concepts/account#access-keys).
+> - Explore unique UX onboarding pattern with Fermi's [access keys](/docs/concepts/account#access-keys).
 > - Strategy discussion for progressively decentralizing a user's account.
 >
 > [ **[Project Repository](https://github.com/near-apps/nearbp)**]